Posted on

 • 1-year warranty

-• Expensive for a non-stick slow cooker
+• High price for a non-stick cooker

 GreenLife-Cook-Duo-Ceramic-Non-Stick-Slow-Cooker